lucid-brndmg/cyclone-online-editor/README.md

 - Responsive layout and using [Mantine](https://mantine.dev/) as the UI framework
 - Dark Mode

-Editor Features:
+Code Editor Features:
 - **Syntax Highlighting:** Display highlighted source code and supports multiple themes.
-- **Syntax, Semantic & Type Checking:** Check cyclone source code for syntax errors, type errors and semantic errors & warnings.
+- **Syntactic & Semantic Analysis:** Check cyclone source code for syntax errors, type errors and semantic errors & warnings.
 Errors will be highlighted in real-time on the editor.
 - **Hover Information:** Display type info & reference docs when mouse hovered on keywords or identifiers.
 - **Code Completion & Snippets:** Provide auto-completions & snippets when typing.
 Scoped identifiers could be provided as well.
 - **Code Execution:** Execute cyclone source code online & get result and traces.
 - **Code Lens:** Show realtime state & edge relations, all operators for transitions supported (such as `+`, `<->`, `*`, etc...)

-Playground Features:
+Other Features:
 - **File Browser:** Provides a file browser to load official examples instantly, also user may save (or load) their source code inside the browser.
 - **Quick Reference:** Look up language keywords, build-in functions & operators, compile options instantly.
 - **Code Outline:** View code structure in a tree and jump to definition in one click just like VSCode.
 Also view all errors & warnings as list.